2016 Karrada bombing

-On 3 July 2016, ISIL militants carried out coordinated bomb attacks in Baghdad that killed 340 civilians and injured hundreds more.
+On 3 July 2016, IS militants carried out coordinated bomb attacks in Baghdad that killed up to 1,000 civilians and injured hundreds more.
 A few minutes after midnight local time (2 July, 21:00 UTC), a suicide truck-bomb targeted the mainly Shia district of Karrada, busy with late night shoppers for Ramadan.
 A second roadside bomb was detonated in the suburb of Sha'ab, killing at least five.

-ISIL issued a statement claiming responsibility for the attack, naming the suicide bomber as Abu Maha al-Iraqi.
+IS issued a statement claiming responsibility for the attack, naming the suicide bomber as Abu Maha al-Iraqi.
 There were reports that the source of the blast was a refrigerator van packed with explosives.
 The explosion caused a huge fire on the main street.
 Several buildings, including the popular Hadi Center, were badly damaged.

 On 18 October 2021, Prime Minister of Iraq Mustafa Al-Kadhimi announced that Ghazwan al-Zawbaee, the man behind the bombing was arrested by Iraqi security forces.

 Background

-The 17 May 2016 Baghdad bombings, which killed over 101 people, were perpetrated by ISIL.
+The 17 May 2016 Baghdad bombings, which killed over 101 people, were perpetrated by IS.
 Some security analysts saw the bombings in Iraq's capital as an effort to distract the attention of the Iraqi security forces from the then-ongoing battle in Fallujah.
-The 2016 Battle of Fallujah came to a close on 29 June with the Iraqi government recapturing the city from ISIL.
+The 2016 Battle of Fallujah came to a close on 29 June with the Iraqi government recapturing the city from IS.

-The Baghdad bombings were the third mass killing of civilians by ISIL militants in that past week, following the 28 June attack in Istanbul, Turkey, and the 1 July attack in Dhaka, Bangladesh.
+The Baghdad bombings were the third mass killing of civilians by IS militants in that past week, following the 28 June attack in Istanbul, Turkey, and the 1 July attack in Dhaka, Bangladesh.
 ISIL had sent out calls for increased attacks during the month long celebration of Ramadan.